-How To Apply for a U.S. Visa from Abroad
+How to Apply for a U.S. Visa from Abroad

 A visa is a document that allows you to enter and reside or visit in the United States for a set period for a specific purpose.
 For most people entering the United States, obtaining a visa is important before entering the United States.
-You usually won’t be able to enter unless you have the right visa, but you can apply for a U.S. visa from abroad.
+You usually won’t be able to enter unless you have the right visa, but you can apply for a U.S. visa abroad.

 How to Apply for a U.S. Visa from a Different Country